KostiantynKaniuka/ToDoList-UIKit/README.md

 <img width="250" alt="Done" src="https://user-images.githubusercontent.com/99279665/205187971-4420794b-216f-48c6-96a0-4b674733e720.png">

-All data are stored will be stored on your device via Realm so you can keep it or delete localy.
+All data will be stored on your device via Realm so you can keep it or delete localy.